Casita Travel Terms and Conditions

 Article 12, paragraph 4

-Contrary to Article 6:75 of the Dutch Civil Code, force majeure is understood to mean abnormal and unforeseeable circumstances that are beyond the control of the party invoking it and whose consequences could not be avoided despite all precautions.
+Notwithstanding Article 6:75 of the Dutch Civil Code, force majeure is defined as abnormal and unforeseeable circumstances beyond the control of the person invoking it, the consequences of which could not have been avoided despite all precautions.

 Article 12, paragraph 5

-Casita cannot guarantee the functioning of Wi-Fi/internet connection, even if it is indicated that it is available at an Accommodation.
-Neither Casita nor the Landlord can be held responsible for the (temporary) absence or malfunction of an internet connection/Wi-Fi.
-Neither Casita nor the Landlord accept liability for disruptions and outages of electricity, gas and water supplies, the so-called utilities.
+Casita cannot guarantee the functioning of Wi-Fi/internet access, even if it is indicated as being available at an Accommodation.
+The (temporary) absence or malfunctioning of an internet/Wi-Fi connection cannot be attributed to Casita or the Landlord.
+Neither Casita nor the Landlord accepts any liability for disruptions or failures of electricity, gas, and water supplies, the so-called utilities.

 a.
-Depending on the circumstances, Casita is obliged to provide the traveller with help and assistance if the stay does not meet the expectations that the traveller could reasonably have on the basis of the rental agreement.
-The resulting costs are for the account of Casita, provided that the shortcoming in the performance of the agreement can be attributed to Casita in accordance with the third paragraph of Article 12.
+Depending on the circumstances, Casita is obligated to provide the traveler with assistance and support if the stay does not meet the expectations they could reasonably have based on the agreement.
+Any resulting costs will be borne by Casita, provided the failure to perform the agreement is attributable to Casita in accordance with the third paragraph of Article 12.

 b.
-If the cause is attributable to the Tenant or a traveller, Casita is only obliged to provide assistance and support to the extent that this can reasonably be expected of it.
-In that case, the costs shall be borne by the Tenant.
+If the cause is attributable to the Renter or a traveler, Casita is only obligated to provide assistance and support to the extent reasonably expected.
+In that case, the costs will be borne by the Renter.

-c.
-Construction activities The Accommodations that are rented out are generally privately owned by individual owners and are usually located in spacious neighbourhoods.
-The Accommodations are not usually located in holiday parks, which means that unexpected construction work may occasionally take place in the vicinity of the Accommodation rented by the Tenant.
-This work may be carried out by homeowners, contractors and/or government agencies with whom we have no relationship and over whom Casita has no influence.
-Both the Landlord and Casita are therefore excluded from any liability for any nuisance caused by construction work that is not carried out on behalf of the Landlord.
+The Accommodations being rented are generally privately owned and generally located in spacious neighborhoods.
+The Accommodations are generally not located in holiday parks, which means that unexpected construction work may occasionally occur in the vicinity of the Accommodation rented by the Renter.
+These works may be carried out by homeowners, contractors, and/or government agencies, with whom we have no relationship and over which Casita has no control.
+Both the Landlord and Casita are therefore excluded from any liability for any inconvenience caused by construction work not commissioned by the Landlord.

 Article 13, paragraph 2

-If the stay does not proceed in accordance with the expectations that the Tenant could reasonably have had on the basis of the agreement due to circumstances that cannot be attributed to either the Tenant or the traveller or to the Landlord or Casita, each party shall bear its own damages.
-For Casita, this includes, among other things, the extra deployment of manpower; for the Tenant, this includes, among other things, possible additional accommodation and repatriation costs.
+If the stay does not proceed in accordance with the expectations the Tenant could reasonably have under the agreement due to circumstances attributable to neither the Tenant, the traveler, nor the Landlord or Casita, each party shall bear its own damages.
+For Casita, this includes the additional deployment of manpower; for the Tenant, this includes possible additional accommodation and repatriation costs.

-Article 14 Exclusion and limitations of liability Casita and Landlord.
-Changes made by the Tenant
+Article 14 Exclusion and Limitations of Liability of Casita and the Landlord: Changes by the Tenant

 Article 14, paragraph 1

 Casita is responsible for hosting and ensuring the accessibility of the Website.
-Casita is not liable for damage resulting from system failure, use by the visitor, connection failure or any other defect or malfunction of the Website.
-And, to the extent permitted by law, excludes any form of liability for all damage suffered by a Visitor to the website as a result of:
+Casita is not liable for damages resulting from system failure, visitor use, connection failure, or any other defect or malfunction of the Website.
+To the extent legally permitted, Casita disclaims any liability for any damages suffered by a visitor to the Website as a result of:

 (b) the unavailability or unsafe availability of the Website or parts thereof;